Matilde90/play_ultrasonic_sensor_pi/README.md

 A useful tutorial on how to assemble the circuit and a slightly different architecture of voltage dividers could be found [here](https://thepihut.com/blogs/raspberry-pi-tutorials/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).

+For this project I used the ultrasonic sensor to obtain information about the distance of an object from the sensor.
+I then mapped this information into a playable range, and send this to Sonic-pi.

-The sonic-pi can be played on the raspberry pi.
-However, I find easier to play the sonic-pi from my laptop, and this is why the data is sent to a different IP address
+The Sonic-pi can be played on the raspberry pi.
+However, I find easier to play the Sonic-pi from my laptop, and this is why the data is sent to a different IP address.

 ## Used hardware
 1. Breadboard
 2. 3 x  1 Ohm resistor, 1 0 Ohm resistor
-3. Ultrasonic sensor
+3. HC-SRO4 ultrasonic sensor
 4. Raspberry pi power supply
 5. Dupont wires
 6. Optional: base for holding your ultrasonic sensor - I recycled an used pepper container and covered it with papier-mâché